Radu Drăgușin: Tottenham Hotspur

 On 11 January 2024, amid reports of transfer offers from Tottenham Hotspur and Bayern Munich, Drăgușin joined the former by signing a contract until June 2030.
-The guaranteed €25 million (£21.5 million) transfer fee turned him into the most expensive Romanian footballer, surpassing the €22.5m (£15.8m) record fee for Adrian Mutu's transfer from Verona to Chelsea in 2003.
+The guaranteed €25 million (£21.5 million) transfer fee turned him into the most expensive Romanian footballer, surpassing the €22.5m (£15.8m) record fee for Adrian Mutu's transfer from Parma to Chelsea in 2003.
 Genoa could also receive another €5 million (£4.3 million) in add-ons.

-Drăgușin made his Premier League debut on 14 January, coming on as an 85th-minute substitute for Oliver Skipp in a 2–2 draw against Manchester United.
+Drăgușin made his Premier League debut on 14 January 2024, coming on as an 85th-minute substitute for Oliver Skipp in a 2–2 draw against Manchester United.
 He made his first start for Tottenham in a 3–0 away loss to Fulham on 16 March.

 On 26 September 2024, Drăgușin was sent off seven minutes into his Europa League debut, a 3–0 win over Qarabağ in the opening fixture of the league phase.
-On 30 January 2025, he suffered an ACL injury in his right knee during a Europa League match against Elfsborg.
-Drăgușin would remain sidelined for the rest of the 2024-25 season, receiving a winner's medal after Tottenham won the Europa League in May.
-Drăgușin would return to first team training in October, playing his first minutes of football with Tottenham's U21s playing in a behind-closed-doors friendly against Leyton Orient at the Hotspur Way training ground on 12 November.
+On 30 January 2025, he suffered an ACL injury in his right knee during a match against Elfsborg in the same competition.
+Drăgușin was sidelined for the rest of the campaign, receiving a winner's medal after Tottenham won the Europa League final against Manchester United in May.

+Drăgușin returned to first team training in October 2025, playing his first minutes of football with the under-21 side in a behind-closed-doors friendly against Leyton Orient on 12 November.
+Following a second behind-closed-doors friendly on 2 December against Dagenham & Redbridge, Drăgușin made his first official appearance on 28 December coming on as a substitute in the 85th minute of a 1–0 league win over Crystal Palace in which he almost scored.

+Loan to Fiorentina

+On 8 July 2026, Drăgușin moved to Serie A side Fiorentina on loan, with the agreement including an option to buy that would become effective upon the fulfilment of certain conditions.